j3romey/DB_Project/README.md

 # DB_Project
 CPSC 471

-DATABASE FOLDER
+DATABASE SETUP
-  - DATABASE NAME MUST BE CALLED "test"
+  - DATABASE NAME MUST BE CALLED "test" in phpmyadmin
+  - Make sure 'test' is selected in phpmyadmin
-  - Then import the most current .sql file in the database folder
+  - Then import the most current .sql file in the database folder from the repo
   - *Always make sure you are importing the current database*

 HTDOCS
   - initialize git in the htdocs folder or
   - Add the rest of the files to the htdocs folders in MAMP

  TABLES THAT CONTAIN DATA